raviq/compsoc/README.md

 ## Description

-This is a Python toolkit for the benchmarking of voting rules used in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
+This is a Python toolkit for the benchmarking of the voting rules studied in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
 We particularly look at how voting rules would aggregate the collective decisions of populations of intelligent agents possessing parametric preferences and distributions.
 The toolkit allows you to programmatically define the [voter rules](https://en.wikipedia.org/wiki/Social_choice_theory) as well as the distributions of the voters, defined as [voter models](https://en.wikipedia.org/wiki/Voter_model).
 This is illustrated below.

 <img src="./figures/Overview.png" style="height:80%; width:80%"/>